 The only way to perform Reverse Whois is to:

 - Have a database of (almost) all domain names in the world – impossible to achieve because ccTLD registries don’t share their zone files like gTLD registries like Verisign (.com and .net registry) do.
 Without zone files getting the complete list of domains in zones like .de .uk .fr .es .ca and almost all others is not completely achievable.
 But we are close – with extensive data mining and hundreds of domain list sources we have 80-90% coverage of all ccTLDs (and of course 100% coverage of the public gTLD zones).
 Our competition with the exception of the giant (but quite expensive) DomainTools.com is lagging far behind in domain names database size/ccTLD coverage.

 - Do a Whois lookup for each and every domain name (regularly if possible).
-This requires thousand of IPs and a complex query management and Whois record owner details parsing system.
-We are still getting there, but soon it will be done and we will be able to offer the Reverse Whois service with best price/quality ration in the world.
+This requires thousands of IPs and a complex query management and Whois record owner details parsing system.
+We are still getting there, but soon it will be done and we will be able to offer the Reverse Whois service with te best price/quality ratio in the world.

-Reverse Whois lookup services are of great importance to:
+Reverse Whois lookup services are of a great importance to: